 and blessed the stones.
 By then I had gone home,

 but nothing was the same.
-I mean this not
+I mean: the desk

 had lost its former purpose.
 Sitting to write,

 I buoyed with words.
 I took a walk and sang